markNZed/GPT-NeoX-Colab/README.md

 - Setup and configuration guidance for small, Colab-friendly models.
 - Step-by-step instructions on data loading, tokenization, and model training.
-- Integrated experiment tracking with W&B to log metrics and visualize model performance.
+- Integrated experiment tracking with DagsHub to log metrics and visualize model performance.

 [**Open in Colab ➔**](notebooks/shakespeare_training.ipynb)